 Ravenswood is a grand mansion that was built in 1880 by Nadine and Charles Leonard.
 The Leonards were a couple who loved nothing more than entertaining.
 They would often string lanterns through the trees, hire an orchestra, and invite all of their friends to dance the night away.

-A family servant tried to enter Nadine’s bedroom after her death to collect some clothing only to find the door locked from inside!
+After her death, a family servant tried to enter Nadine’s bedroom to collect some clothing, only to find the door locked from inside!